djplaner/memex/share/blog/visualising-and-pruning-my-memex.md

 ### An important technical difference (affordance) between Foam, Smallest Federated Wiki and Wikity

 All of what is happening in the GIF is occuring within [Visual Studio Code](https://code.visualstudio.com/) Microsoft's open source code editor.
 It's VSCode's open architecture and its [marketplace of extensions](https://marketplace.visualstudio.com/VSCode) that enable Foam's development and functionality.
 For example, it's [the Markdown links extension](https://marketplace.visualstudio.com/items?itemName=tchayen.markdown-links) that provides the functionality to visualise the graph and use it to navigate through the notes.
-It's not something that the Foam community had to develop!
+It's not something that the Foam community had to develop.

 In addition, while I am not a fan of [Markdown](https://en.wikipedia.org/wiki/Markdown) it does provide a very good interoperability platform.
 For example, the *Markdown* links extension enabling the visualisation.
 Hence there being [Python module for markdown](https://python-markdown.github.io/) that will convert markdown to HTML.
 Allowing me to convert [this Markdown file in memex](https://djplaner.github.io/memex/share/blog/visualising-and-pruning-my-memex) into [this blog post](https://djon.es/blog/2020/08/09/visualising-and-pruning-my-memex/).